Hrutuparna-bedekar/Track-Blueb/README.md

 - ** Privacy-First**: No biometric storage, temporary IDs only

 ## Quick Start
+IMP!:need to download a appropriate yolo model and set the config the model name
 ### Prerequisites

 - Python 3.11+
 - Node.js 18+
 - FFmpeg (optional, for video snippets)
 - CUDA/GPU (recommended for faster processing)
--need to download a appropriate yolo model and set the config the model name

 ### Backend Setup

 ```bash